Seven Facts About New Jersey Grandparent Visitation Rights

 Finally, when an individual successfully exercised grandparent visitation rights, the time may come when a parent thinks an order for this type of visitation should be revoked.
 As is the case with establishing grandparent visitation, a motion is filed with the court and hearing is conducted.

 If you desire to establish grandparent visitation or have questions about your visitation rights as a grandparent, the Law Offices of Peter Van Aulen is here to assist you.
-You can reach us by calling our firm at (201) 845-7400 to schedule an initial consultation with our legal team.
+You can reach us by calling our firm at (201) 845-7400 to schedule a free initial consultation with our legal team.